 - By default, we record team meetings with 3+ participants (with exceptions for social meetings and retros).

-Our team has two Slack channels, one for everyone (#batch-changes) and one just for us (#batch-changes-internal).
-Both channels are public and able to be joined by anyone, but our default is to use #batch-changes.
+Our team has three Slack channels, one for everyone (#batch-changes) and two just for us (#batch-changes-internal) and (#batch-changes-social).
+All channels are public and able to be joined by anyone, but our default is to use #batch-changes.